bulutfatih/clear-site-data/README.md

 1. Navigate to a website
 2. Click the extension icon to open the popup
+3. Select which data types you want to clear (or use Select All)
-3. Click "Clear Data" to confirm and clear the site data
+4. Click "Clear Data" to clear the selected site data
-4. A notification will appear when the data has been cleared
+5. The popup will show a status indicating success or failure

+## Data Types

+The extension can clear the following types of site data:
+- Cache
+- Cache Storage
+- Cookies
+- IndexedDB
+- Local Storage
+- Service Workers

 ## Permissions

 - `activeTab`: Used to get the URL of the current tab
 - `browsingData`: Used to clear the site data
-- `notifications`: Used to show a notification when clearing is complete
+- `storage`: Used to remember your preferences

 ## License